-And a military career is more than just a job.
+A military career is more than just a job.
 It’s a way of life that crosses borders.
-An injury can bring this to a sudden halt and you may find yourself missing promotions or being held back in some way leading to an unnecessary financial burden.
+An injury can bring this to a sudden halt and you may find yourself missing promotions or being held back in some way, leading to an unnecessary financial burden.
 It’s with this in mind that we suggest you get in touch with us at Accident Advice Helpline.

 You have three years to start your claim from the time of your accident and we can carry out your legal negotiations.
-With over 200 specialist legal partners across the country, we can help you win the compensation you deserve.
+Our expert solicitors will work hard to help you get the maximum compensation you deserve.

-To start your claim, call our freephone number on 0800 180 4 123 and speak to one of our friendly and professional advisors.
+To start your claim, call our free helpline number and speak to one of our friendly and professional advisers.
 You’re under no obligation to proceed and anything you tell us will be treated in the strictest of confidence.
-Alternatively, complete our 30 second test and we’ll be in touch shortly.
+Alternatively, complete our 30-second test and we’ll be in touch shortly.

-Most cases are settled out of court but we’ll be able to advise as your legal partner progresses your claim.
+Most cases are settled out of court, but we’ll be able to advise as your solicitor progresses your claim.

 For Ministry of Defence personal injury claims, you need look no further than Accident Advice Helpline.
+Dial 0800 689 0500 from a landline or 0333 500 0993 from your mobile phone to chat to us today.
 We look forward to hearing from you.

 Date Published: 28th September 2013